 Does coffee make your breasts smaller?
-Not exactly, the study that most people refer to isn’t really that convincing.
+Not exactly; the study that most people refer to isn’t that convincing.

 Where did this notion come from?

-This study was carried out by Dr. Helena Jernström and colleagues from Lund University and Malmo University in Sweden.
+Dr. Helena Jernström and colleagues conducted this study at Lund University and Malmo University in Sweden.
 The Swedish Research Council and numerous other Swedish foundations financed the research.
 The study was published in the British Journal of Cancer, a peer-reviewed medical journal.

 The researchers enlisted the help of 269 Swedish volunteers with ages averaging around 29 who answered questions about reproductive issues, contraception use, smoking, coffee consumption, and other topics.
 During the menstrual cycle, body measures were taken at specific times.
 The volume of the women’s breasts was measured by having them kneel with their breasts hanging down.

 A simple computation was used to get the approximate volume: base x height divided by three.
-The CYP1A21F gene, as well as levels of estrogen and other hormonal variables, was examined using laboratory procedures.
+The CYP1A21F gene and levels of estrogen and other hormonal variables were examined using laboratory procedures.
 The researchers examined for any links between the CYP1A21F genotype, A/A or not, and drinking three or more cups of coffee per day in their statistical analysis.